 Waste and packaging – Agriculture

-AB Agri takes pride in its heritage and track record of sourcing ingredients for animal feed that would otherwise go to waste, avoiding the use of primary products.
+AB Agri takes pride in its heritage and track record of sourcing ingredients for animal feed that would otherwise go to waste, reducing the use of primary products.

 Testing the gas-yield potential of waste for use as anaerobic digestion feedstock at Amur Energy’s lab in York, UK Testing the gas-yield potential of waste for use as anaerobic digestion feedstock at Amur Energy’s lab in York, UK